 Can You Store Flammable Liquids and Corrosive Substances Together?

-But before we get into the subject of dangerous goods segregation — let’s look at the chemical properties and definition of both flammable liquids and corrosives.
+But before we get further into the subject of dangerous goods segregation — let’s look at the chemical properties and definition of both flammable liquids and corrosives.

 What are Flammable Liquids